Anipro-10/Predicting-Stress-Strain-Curves-of-Irradiated-Eurofer-97-from-Indentation-Curves-using-Deep-Learning/README.md

 - Datasets used to train and test the model are confidential and hence are not uploaded

 ## Contact:
-- reach out to me on mail: anirudh04prakash@gmail.com
+- For more information, reach out to me on: anirudh04prakash@gmail.com